espanso/website/docs/get-started.md

 `default.yml` and `base.yml` respectively.
 Each of them serves a specific purpose:
 * **The files contained in the `match` directory define _WHAT_ Espanso should do.**
-In other words, this is were you should specify all the custom snippets and actions (aka Matches).
+In other words, this is where you should specify all the custom snippets and actions (aka Matches).
 The `match/base.yml` file is where you might want to start adding your matches, as shown in the following sections.
 As the number of snippets grows, you might want to _split_ your matches over multiple files to make it easier to manage.
 For example, you might create the `match/emails.yml`